opentdf/backend-go/README.md

 ## Overview

-- Helm chart with subcharts
+- Helm chart with sub-charts
 - Multi-stage Dockerfile for build, testing, and deployment
 - Fast developer workflow